akoidan/lines-logger/README.md

 | `Logger.error` | executes `console.log('YOUR TEXT')`  if log level is less\equal `ERROR` or `7`| `logger.error('Hello world')()`
 | `Logger.log('{}', p1)`| logger allow to print params to the middle of the line | `logger.log('Hello {}!', 'world')()`|

-**Pay attention** that `logger.log` returns a function that should be called, thus `console.log` is called from YOUR location instead of the library.

 ## Some tricks:
 - Don't forget to turn logs during production, you can either pass `8` to constructor: `new LoggerFactory(8);`.
 Or use `setLogWarnings(8)`.